 - If the dog is afraid to pee outside

-- 5 more tips to do, when your dog wont’ pee outside
+- 5 more tips for doing, when your dog won’t’ pee outside

 Why a dog doesn’t want to pee outside